 The last step of this initial stage is to prepare a low carbon development plan.
-This requires a comprehensive planning approach, giving full consideration to other aspects of towns besides CO2 emissions reduction, such as economic dynamism, convenience, and disaster prevention, to develop an attractive as well as economically sustainable low carbon town.
-Low carbon town development relates closely to the way the life will be in the town's future.
+This requires a comprehensive planning approach, giving full consideration to other aspects of towns besides CO_2 emissions reduction, such as economic dynamism, convenience, and disaster prevention, to develop an attractive as well as economically sustainable low carbon town.
+Low carbon town development relates closely to the way the life will be in the town \mathfrak{F} future.
 Therefore, it is also important to take a transparent decision making process including relevant stakeholders in order to develop a viable plan which gains full support from the people.

 The second stage of planning the low carbon town is to develop the development strategy.
-Key steps include collecting the necessary data about energy and CO2 emissions, setting quantitative low carbon targets, and selecting the most appropriate set of cost effective low carbon measures.
+Key steps include collecting the necessary data about energy and CO_2 emissions, setting quantitative low carbon targets, and selecting the most appropriate set of cost effective low carbon measures.
 The last stage is to actually design, construct and operate a low carbon town based on the low carbon town development strategy.
-It is not covered in this "concept" document.
+In this stage, it is essential to monitor and report CO2 emissions to ensure that the city remains on a low-carbon path.
+It is not covered in this & oncept+document.